JoseGiner67/TFG/README.md

 # Final Degree Project
-Reprository with the python notebook developed for my final degree project about Named Entity Recognition.
+Reprository with the python notebook developed for my final degree project about Named Entity Recognition using deep learning model.